pranav743/feedback-app/README.md

 ## Notes

 - This app is a **basic prototype** with minimal functionality.
+- Data is stored in JSON and managed in-memory (no database is used).
 - **No user authentication** is implemented.
 - You can **upvote** or **delete** any feedback.
 - Designed for demonstration purposes only.